 *The cost for nursing practicums and NSG 516 is $995 per credit hour.
 Nursing practicums may be taken in the student’s geographic location.

 Rivier University's M.S.
 Nursing: Family Nurse Practitioner program has two start dates each year, Fall and Spring.
-Students may apply for admission at any time and are notified of acceptance within 2 to 4 weeks from the date their application is completed.
-However, to be considered for the Fall semester, all applications must be complete by March 30th.
+For the Fall semester, all applications must be complete by March 30th.
 Additionally, all applications must be complete by August 30th to be considered for the Spring semester.
 Applicants are given admission decisions after the application deadlines once all files are reviewed.

 A minimum cumulative GPA of 3.0 is required for admission into the M.S.
 Nursing: Family Nurse Practitioner degree; applicants whose GPA falls below this minimum will be evaluated and may be considered for admission.
 An active, unencumbered RN nursing license is also required.
 Students must complete the nursing practicum form.